 No one likes to buy a shady product that crumbles in no time.
 So, you should always research more about the materials used in a solar water heater.
+Coating and tank material are crucial factors to choose a water heater.
 We will advise you to go for systems with a powder coating or epoxy coating as they help prevent weather erosion.
 It should have a sturdy metal frame or stand which will stay in place for a long time.

 Setting a Budget